-Figure 5 and 6 display the Lexis surface for current welfare at each year for each cohort in the model on German (resp., French) data, in the scenario where the carbon tax is recycled through lower proportional income tax compared to the baseline scenario where the carbon tax is recycled through higher lump-sum public spending.
-Thus it materializes the intergenerational effects of the second dividend in Germany (resp., France) in the model.

-As shown in Figures 5 and 6, it weighs on the future annual welfare of currently relatively aged working cohorts.
-It simultaneously fosters the future annual wellbeing of currently relatively young working cohorts, and of future generations.
-Before explaining the two main mechanisms involved for this result, it may be useful to remind here that annual welfare in the model depends on the optimal consumption and leisure paths defined by perfectly anticipating households over their whole life-cycle, and not on their current income.
+Figure 5 displays the Lexis surface for current annual welfare, at each year and for each cohort in the model, in scenario B as compared to scenario A. Accordingly it materializes the intergenerational effects of setting higher quantitative targets for the future development of renewables.
+It may be useful to remind here that annual welfare in the model depends on the optimal consumption and leisure paths defined by perfectly anticipating households over their whole life-cycle, and not only on their current income.